 Atop this being are two eyes on snake-like stalks that can swivel around in all directions.
 The being's mouth is underneath the base and it seems to have no nose.
+Veraxion uses telekinesis to move and operate objects and moves slowly.

-Veraxion uses telekinesis to move and operate objects and moves slowly, leaving a slime-trail that has acidic qualities (burns through shoe soles in one round and then causes D3 damage per round for 3 rounds or until neutralized).
+to move and operate objects and moves slowly, leaving a slime-trail that has acidic qualities (burns through shoe soles in one round and then causes D3 damage per round for 3 rounds or until neutralized).
 Once per hour he can summon a single demon of any type instantaneously (no preparations required) and can continue summoning one each round for up to 6 rounds.